eastmaels/steemblog.github.io/_posts/account/justyy/2018-10-26_factors-to-improve-your-post-steem-ua-score.md

 - - -

-This page is synchronized from the post: [Steem-UA voting weight definitely not linear with the post ranking...](https://steemit.com/@justyy/factors-to-improve-your-post-steem-ua-score)
+This page is synchronized from the post: ['Steem-UA voting weight definitely not linear with the post ranking...'](https://steemit.com/@justyy/factors-to-improve-your-post-steem-ua-score)